kibomamoses/portfolio/README.md

 # portfolio

-This is my personal portfolio ,Click the link to view
+This is my personal portfolio created by Django framework ,Click the link to view

 https://kiboma.herokuapp.com/